CDCgov/label/README.md

 > [!WARNING]
 > Note that [SAM] is redistributed with permission for LABEL but its terms exclude commerical use without a license.
 If you are a commercial entity, you might need to reach out to the authors to obtain their [custom][sam-license] license.

+* Minor modifications to allow compilation of the legacy software.

 ## METHOD